You can stay at three Disneyland Resort Hotels in California, all of them owned and operated by the Disney company.

-If you want to check out the other hotels in the Disneyland area, start with the Guide to Finding Your Perfect Disneyland Hotel.
-It includes lists of pet-friendly hotels, properties with suites for privacy and hotels with rooms big enough to handle large groups.
+If you want to check out the other hotels in the Disneyland area, start with the handy Disneyland hotel map.
+It includes pet-friendly hotels, properties with suites for privacy and hotels with rooms big enough to handle large groups.

 If your budget is your main concern, check this list of better-rated and less expensive hotels near Disneyland.